GenericMappingTools/gmt-for-geodesy/4_grids/README.md

 ***
 ## 5. Color bar

-As can be seen in the map above, it would be useful to add a color bar to see the relationship between colors and elavation.
+As can be seen in the map above, it would be useful to add a color bar to see the relationship between colors and elevation.
 For that, we use the module [`colorbar`](https://docs.generic-mapping-tools.org/latest/colorbar.html).
 To just add a colorbar with the defaults values use:

     gmt colorbar